 By default, you can create at most 10 VPCs in each region.
 To request a quota increase, go to the Quota Management page or Quota Center page.

-vSwitches are zone-level resources that host all cloud services within a VPC.
+A vSwitch is a zonal resource.
+All cloud resources in a VPC are deployed within vSwitches.
 Creating vSwitches helps you properly plan IP addresses.
 All vSwitches in a VPC can communicate with each other by default.

 Latency | The latency between zones in the same region is low.
 However, complex system calls and cross-zone calls may increase the latency. |

-Plan your vSwitches based on the following information:
+Plan your vSwitches by referring to the following principles:

-Create at least two vSwitches and deploy them across zones for failover capability.
-When one vSwitch is down, the other takes over and realizes cross-zone disaster recovery.
+Create at least two vSwitches and deploy them across zones for failover.
+When one vSwitch is down, the other takes over and provides disaster recovery.

-The latency between zones in the same region is theoretically low.
-However, the actual latency needs to be verified.
-The network latency may increase due to the complex network topology and cross-zone calls.
-We recommend enhancing and validating your architecture to balance both high availability and low latency.
+Note that the network latency may increase due to the complex network topology and cross-zone calls.
+We recommend enhancing your architecture to balance both high availability and low latency.

 By default, you can create at most 150 vSwitches in each VPC.
 To request a quota increase, go to the Quota Management page or Quota Center page.

-When you create a VPC and vSwitch, you must specify the VPC and vSwitch CIDR block.
-The size of the CIDR block determines the amount of resources that can be deployed.
-Proper CIDR block planning avoids address conflicts and ensures scalability, whereas improper planning may cause high costs for network reconstruction.
+When creating a VPC and vSwitch, you must specify the VPC and vSwitch CIDR blocks.
+The size of the CIDR block determines the number of resources that can be deployed.
+Proper CIDR block planning avoids address conflicts and ensures scalability, whereas improper planning may cause high reconstruction costs.

 After you specify a vSwitch CIDR block, you cannot modify it.

-If the address space is insufficient due to improper planning, add secondary CIDR blocks to expand the address space.
+If the address space is insufficient due to improper planning, add secondary CIDR blocks to expand it.
 You cannot modify secondary CIDR blocks.

 Take note of the following when planning CIDR blocks:

 Use private IPv4 CIDR blocks defined by RFC 1918 with a mask length of 16.
-To expand the address space for a VPC, add secondary CIDR blocks.
+To expand the VPC address space, add secondary CIDR blocks.

-If you deploy your services in one VPC, use a large network mask to reserve sufficient addresses.
+If you deploy your services in one VPC, reserve sufficient addresses by specifying a smaller prefix length.

-Avoid CIDR block overlap when you create multiple VPCs for your business.
+Avoid CIDR block overlaps when you create multiple VPCs for your business.

-Avoid CIDR block overlap when you create multiple zones for disaster recovery.
+Avoid CIDR block overlaps when you create multiple zones for disaster recovery.

-As the network scale increases, CIDR block planning becomes more complex and difficult.
-You can use IP Address Manager (IPAM) to automatically assign IP addresses and detect potential IP address conflicts, and thus improving the efficiency of CIDR block planning.
+As the network scale increases, CIDR block planning becomes more complex.
+Use IP Address Manager (IPAM) to automatically assign IP addresses and detect potential address conflicts, and thus improving the efficiency of CIDR block planning.
 For more information, see IPAM.

 Take note of the following when using IPAM:

-Design different IPAM pools for different environments, such as development environment and production environment.
+Design IPAM pools for different environments, such as development and production environments.

 When you use IPAM pools to allocate private CIDR blocks to VPCs, make sure the VPC CIDR blocks do not overlap with each other.

-View the information about VPC CIDR blocks and address usage in the IPAM console.
+View VPC CIDR blocks and address usage in the IPAM console.

 |